MCSH/dot-files/README.md

 * (there might be some I'm missing, those are too obvious)

 Run installation for fonts, emacs elpa thingys and oh-my-zsh powerline

+To see all colors in oh-my-zsh run: spectrum-bls or spectrum-ls